 The CSA measured each applicant's ability to perform the duties of the job by conducting hiring interviews and selecting the best-suited candidates.
-For each of the 10 list appointments reviewed, the CSA ordered a certification list of candidates ranked competitively.
-After properly clearing the certification lists including SROA, the selected candidates were appointed based on eligibility attained by being reachable within the first three ranks of the certification lists.
+For each of the 15 list

 The CRU reviewed four CSA appointments made via transfer.
 A transfer of an employee from a position under one appointing power to a position under another appointing power may be made if the transfer is to a position in the same class or in another class with substantially the same salary range and designated as appropriate by the executive officer.
 (Cal.
 Code Regs., tit.
 2, § 425.)
 The CSA verified the eligibility of each candidate to their appointed class.